Emad0176/Bike_Share_Analysis/README.md

 ## Code composition
 Extracting data and visualization

-## General notes about the data:
+## General notes about the Assignment:

-You will generate new data files with five values of interest for each trip: trip duration, starting month, starting hour, day of the week, and user type.
+We need to generate new data files with five values of interest for each trip: trip duration, starting month, starting hour, day of the week, and user type.
 Each of these may require additional wrangling depending on the city:

 - **Duration**: This has been given to us in seconds (New York, Chicago) or milliseconds (Washington).
 A more natural unit of analysis will be if all the trip durations are given in terms of minutes.
 - **Month**, **Hour**, **Day of Week**: Ridership volume is likely to change based on the season, time of day, and whether it is a weekday or weekend.
 Use the start time of the trip to obtain these values.
 The New York City data includes the seconds in their timestamps, while Washington and Chicago do not.
 The [`datetime`](https://docs.python.org/3/library/datetime.html) package will be very useful here to make the needed conversions.
 - **User Type**: It is possible that users who are subscribed to a bike-share system will have different patterns of use compared to users who only have temporary passes.
 Washington divides its users into two types: 'Registered' for users with annual, monthly, and other longer-term subscriptions, and 'Casual', for users with 24-hour, 3-day, and other short-term passes.
 The New York and Chicago data uses 'Subscriber' and 'Customer' for these groups, respectively.
 For consistency, you will convert the Washington labels to match the other two.

+### The aim
+The aim is to analyse the data and visualy present it.